RuhAm/AlphaDAWG/README.md

 ### Steps

-Please make sure the .sh file execultable using where your-script in this case is `VCF_to_MS.sh`
+Please make sure the .sh file execultable using

         chmod +x VCF_to_MS.sh